U.S. closing landmarks, announces vehicle checks in Washington for inauguration | Law-Order

 U.S. closing landmarks, announces vehicle checks in Washington for inauguration

-The nation's capital on Friday continued to boost security by shutting down access to iconic landmarks and erecting vehicle checkpoints at a security perimeter surrounding central Washington ahead of President-Elect Joe Biden's inauguration on Jan.
-20.
+The nation's capital on Friday continued to boost security by shutting down access to iconic landmarks and erecting vehicle checkpoints at a security perimeter surrounding central Washington ahead of President-elect Joe Biden's Jan.
+20. inauguration.

 Presidential inaugurations are always tightly secure events with operations led by the U.S. Secret Service, but this year's measures have been amped up after Trump supporters stormed the Capitol on Jan.
 6 in a bid to prevent the final certification of Biden's victory.
 Law enforcement officials have warned of threats and armed groups in all 50 states.
 The National Park Service said Friday it was immediately closing the National Mall and iconic U.S. landmarks in Washington to visitors through at least Jan.
 21.